handley-lab/anesthetic/README.rst

 Citation
 --------

-If you use ``fgivenx`` to generate plots for a publication, please cite
+If you use ``anesthetic`` to generate plots for a publication, please cite
 as: ::

    Handley, (2019). anesthetic: nested sampling visualisation.
 Journal of Open